 From Baths to Boogie Boards – why swimming is more than just a sport, by Penny Watkins, founder of Aqualife Swimming, the leading independent swim school in Sevenoaks

 Water and emotions have a unique and interesting relationship – water has the ability to relax and soothe or invigorate and excite.
-And how we feel about water and what emotions it invokes will of course be individual.
-But I truly believe that in the right environment, everyone can learn to love the water and that the physical and emotional benefits can be truly amazing.
+How we feel about water and what emotions it invokes will of course be individual but we often turn to water for a sense of calm whether a soothing bath or holiday by the sea.
+Swimming is a wonderful way to bring this element into our everyday lives and I truly believe that in the right environment, everyone can learn to love the water and that the physical and emotional benefits can be truly amazing.

 It was on a beach in Greece 20 years ago, when I was teaching a group of students how to snorkel, that I knew a different approach to the traditional swimming lessons was needed.